 Find Out More

-For more information on supporting students, Maths Teacher Circles is running a virtual workshop on using fun and engaging ideas for teaching fractions meaningfully.
+For more information on supporting students, check out Maths Teacher Circles virtual workshops on using engaging ideas for teaching maths meaningfully.

 I also recommend these excellent resources: